jameshughes89/cs101/site/topics/testing/testing.rst

     There would be no sense testing beyond a difference of ``0.001`` liters since you cannot get beyond that precision in real life with those instruments.

-    Long story short, it you want to check equality between floating point numbers --- don't.
+    Long story short, if you want to check equality between floating point numbers --- don't.
 Simply check that their difference is less than some reasonable threshold.